HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 **WSSecureMap**

 Default size: 2000, default lifetime: (Same as ltpaToken timeout.
-Cache entries also go away when user is logged out), usage pattern: regular.
+Cache entries also go away when the user is logged out), usage pattern: regular.

-The WSSecureMap cache stores security attributes used to recreate user credential.
+The WSSecureMap cache stores security attributes used to recreate the user credential.
 It scales with the number of users who log in.

 **How to Set**

 In the WebSphere Integrated Solutions Console

-Security --> Global Secuirty --> Custom properties --> New Create both of these security custom properties:
+Security --> Global Security --> Custom properties --> New Create both of these security custom properties:

 **Name:** com.ibm.ws.security.WSSecureMapInitAtStartup